JustVibhor/Authentication-Security/README.md

 # Learning Authentication and Security
+Authentication and security are critical components of web applications.
+Without proper authentication and security measures in place, sensitive information can be easily compromised.
+This project aims to teach users about these topics by providing examples and explanations of various authentication and security techniques.

 ## Technologies Used
+The following technologies were used in this project:

-- Node.js
+* Node.js
-- Express
+* Express
-- Passport.js
+* Passport.js
-- Bcrypt
+* bcrypt
-- JSON Web Tokens (JWT)
+* JSON Web Tokens (JWT)
-- Cookies
+* OAuth 2.0

 ## Installation
 1. Clone the repository using the following command: